wq/wq.db/README.md

 [![wq.db](https://raw.github.com/wq/wq/master/images/256/wq.db.png)](http://wq.io/wq.db)

-**[wq.db]** is a collection of Python modules for building robust, flexible schemas and REST APIs for use in field data collection apps and (more generally) progressively enhanced mobile-first websites.  wq.db is the backend component of [wq] and is geared primarily for use with [wq.app], though it can be used separately.  wq.db is built on the [Django] platform.
+[wq.db] is a collection of Python modules for building robust, flexible schemas and REST APIs for use in field data collection apps and (more generally) mobile-first websites built with progressive enhancement principles.  wq.db is the backend component of [wq] and is geared primarily for use with [wq.app], though it can be used separately.  wq.db is built on the [Django] platform.

 [![Build Status](https://travis-ci.org/wq/wq.db.png?branch=master)](https://travis-ci.org/wq/wq.db)